Logo

 Source: Wikipedia

 The Omani Rial benefits from Oman’s substantial oil exports and prudent fiscal policies.
-It is the third strongest currency in the world in 2025.
-For reference, when writing this article, OMR/USD = 2.60.
+It is the 3rd strongest currency in the world in 2025.

 While oil continues to be a cornerstone of Oman’s economy, the government has made significant strides in diversifying its economic base.